 I really enjoyed my stay at Hotel Altstadt Vienna.
 It is an easy hotel to include in my list of Best Hotel Stays.
 I encourage you to check it out and book a stay during your visit to Vienna.
 The room I stayed in—a Suite L—ranges from about €535 per night in the low season to €825 per night during the high season in August.
 Room rates are for two people and include breakfast.

-I had a great time picking out my 50 best hotel stays and invite you to check throughout 2020 for a new hotel.
+I had a great time picking out my 50 best hotel stays and invite you to check on new hotels as I post them throughout 2020.
 Hotel Altstadt Vienna helped make my bucket list trip to the city even more magical.
 I loved the warmth and hospitality combined with a fresh take on a beautiful historic building.
-Be sure to check out more on Wander about visiting Austria and we also have plenty of great hotels no matter where your travels may take you.
+Be sure to check out more on Wander about visiting Austria.
+No matter where your travels may take you, we also have great suggestions for more hotels.

 As is common in the travel industry, the writer was provided with accommodations, meals and other compensation for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.